 (i) The service area wide average operating hours shall equal the average of all operating hours based on the sample.

-(ii) The service area daily maximum operating hours shall equal the number of hours in a day when the temperature was above 78 degreeswithin the supplier’s service area.
+(ii) The service area daily maximum operating hours shall equal the number of hours in a day when the temperature was above 78 degrees Fahrenheit within the supplier’s service area.

 (C) The evaporative cooler evaporation rate (REC) may be a daily average based on a sample meeting the criteria specified in paragraph (D).
-RECshall be calculated by multiplying the average air exchange rate (in gallons per hour) of the evaporative cooler units within the supplier’s service areas (CFM), in cubic feet per minute, by the average daily difference in hourly wet and dry bulb temperatures (ΔTBulb), and by a representative efficiency rate of 80%.
-The product shall be divided by 8700, a factor used to convert British thermal units (BTU) to gallons of water.
-This formula is expressed mathematically follows:
+REC, in gallons per hour, shall be calculated by multiplying the average air exchange rate of the evaporative cooler units within the supplier’s service areas (CFM), in cubic feet per minute, by the average daily difference in hourly wet and dry bulb temperatures (ΔTBulb), in degrees Fahrenheit, and by a representative efficiency rate of 80 percent.
+To convert the heat absorbed, in British Thermal Units, to the volume of water evaporated by the coolers, in gallons, that product shall be divided by 8700.
+This formula is expressed mathematically as follows:

-(i) The average air exchange rate of the evaporative cooler units within the supplier’s service areas (CFM) and the average daily difference in hourly wet and dry bulb temperatures (ΔTBulb) shall be calculated according to the Department’s Methods for Estimating Residential Cooler Water Consumption and Prevalence using Account-Level Water and Energy Consumption Data dated April 15, 2022, or an alternative method that the supplier has demonstrated to the Department and the Board to be equivalent, or superior, in quality and accuracy.
+The average air exchange rate of the evaporative cooler units within the supplier’s service areas (CFM) and the average daily difference in hourly wet and dry bulb temperatures (ΔTBulb) shall be calculated according to the Department’s Methods for Estimating Residential Cooler Water Consumption and Prevalence using Account-Level Water and Energy Consumption Data dated April 15, 2022, or an alternative method that the supplier has demonstrated to the Department, in coordination with the Board, to be equivalent, or superior, in quality and accuracy.

-(D) For the purposes of this section, the sample must represent at least 10,000, or ten percent of residential connections, whichever is smaller.
+(D) For the purposes of this section, the sample must represent at least 10,000 residential connections, or ten percent of residential connections, whichever is smaller.

-(2) A variance for water use associated with fluctuations in seasonal population (VSP) shall be calculated by multiplying the number of dwelling units associated with seasonal occupancy (NDU) by the occupancy rate (RO) and by the residential indoor use standard for the given time period (Sindoor).
+(2) A variance for water use associated with seasonal populations (VSP), in gallons, shall be calculated by multiplying the number of dwelling units associated with seasonal occupancy (NDU) by the occupancy rate (RO) and by the residential indoor use standard for the given time period (Sindoor).
 This formula is expressed mathematically as follows:

 VSP = NDU × Ro × Sindoor

-(A) The number of dwelling units associated with seasonal occupancy (NDU) shall be calculated according to the Department’s Methods for Estimating Seasonal Populations with Water and Energy Data or an alternative method that the supplier has demonstrated to the Department and Board to be equivalent, or superior, in quality and accuracy.
+(A) The number of dwelling units associated with seasonal occupancy (NDU) shall be calculated according to the Department’s Methods for Estimating Seasonal Populations with Water and Energy Data or an alternative method that the supplier has demonstrated to the Department, in coordination with the Board, to be equivalent, or superior, in quality and accuracy.

 (B) The occupancy rate (RO) shall be calculated by dividing the average number of seasonally occupied rooms (RS) by the average number of rooms occupied by permanent residents (RP) and multiplying the quotient by the average number of people per permanently occupied household (HP) and the average number of days households are seasonally occupied (SDAYS).
 This formula is expressed mathematically as follows:

-(i) The average number of days households are seasonally occupied (SDAYS) shall be calculated according to the Department’s Methods for Estimating Seasonal Populations with Water and Energy Data dated June 22, 2022, or an alternative method that the supplier has demonstrated to the Board and the Department to be equivalent, or superior, in quality and accuracy.
+The average number of days households are seasonally occupied (SDAYS) shall be calculated according to the Department’s Methods for Estimating Seasonal Populations with Water and Energy Data dated June 22, 2022, or an alternative method that the supplier has demonstrated to the Department, in coordination with the Board, to be equivalent, or superior, in quality and accuracy.